brayden-s-haws/chat_with_resume/README.md

 # Chat With Resume

 ## Description
-This is an easy to setup and use web app that allows users to learn about you.
+This is an easy to set up and use web app that allows users to learn about you.
 You select the content you want them to have access to: resume, blog posts, GitHub content, etc. Users then interact with it through a chat interface.

 ## How It Works
 This leverages [Clarifai's RAG agent](https://www.clarifai.com).
 It handles all the hard work of embedding and storing your content.
 They also manage the LLM model for you.
-The actual RAG setup is 4 lines of code, thanks to the infrastructre they provide.
-The rest of the code is mainly for creating and stylzing the web app.
+The actual RAG setup is 4 lines of code, thanks to the infrastructure they provide.
+The rest of the code is mainly for creating and stylizing the web app.

-By default the app looks something like this, but you can alter the code to change the appearance.
+By default, the app looks something like this, but you can alter the code to change the appearance.
 ![CleanShot Safari-2024-05-14](https://github.com/brayden-s-haws/chat_with_resume/assets/58832489/69b6df6c-288e-48fb-a16e-97bde311a539)

-If you want to try it out before builing your own, you can try out my version of the app [here](https://brayden-resume-bot.replit.app).
+If you want to try it out before building your own, you can try out my version of the app [here](https://brayden-resume-bot.replit.app).

 ## Files

-**main.py:** This file iniates the flask app and manages the interaction between the user and chatbot.
+**main.py:** This file initiates the flask app and manages the interaction between the user and chatbot.

 **index.html:** This file contains all the styling and frontend for the app.